-White water rafting is an exciting adventure that is done in a sturdy rubber raft, usually a group with a guide, who travel down fast moving rivers complete with crashing waves, rocks and other obstacles.
+White water rafting like the American Whitewater Expedition is an exciting adventure that is done in a sturdy rubber raft, usually a group with a guide, who travel down fast moving rivers complete with crashing waves, rocks and other obstacles.
 It’s considered an adventure sport and is found at several levels from beginner to expert.

 Before you tackle a river, you need to choose the outfitter and river that you want to go on.
 In the United States, there are a ton of choices, but very few rivers and places that you can truly get a white water experience.
 There are 6 Classes of white water, and it takes a special guide to take a group of people through the higher levels.
 Not only putting yourself on the right river, but getting the right guide can make all of the difference between a great trip and a mediocre one.